 To add users, log in to Frase and click Settings-->Team.
 Then add the email addresses of the users you'd like to invite.

-Sharing Documents with your Team in Frase
+Sharing Documents with your Team

 To share documents with specific users, you'll want to make sure that you give them permission to access the folder in which your documents are stored.